Aldo Gucci: Personal life and death

 Aldo married Olwen Price on 22 August 1927, together they had three sons – Giorgio, Paolo and Roberto.
-He had an extra-marital affair with Bruna Palombo, together they had a daughter Patricia in 1963.
+He had an extra-marital affair with Bruna Palombo, whom he later married, and they had a daughter Patricia in 1963.
 Aldo married Bruna in 1981 in America, despite never divorcing Olwen in Italy.
 He had homes in New York City, Palm Beach, Rome, Florence, Beverly Hills, London, and Paris.
 Aldo Gucci died in Rome at the age of 84 of prostate cancer, on 19 January 1990.
 He was buried in the family mausoleum in Florence.

+In June 1978, Aldo was appointed a Grand Officer of the Order of Merit of the Italian Republic.

 Arms

 Guccio Gucci; his eldest living biological son, Aldo Gucci; Aldo Gucci's sons, Giorgio Gucci, Paolo Gucci, and Roberto Gucci; and grandson Uberto Gucci claimed the right to use an inherited, ancestral coat of arms after the Kingdom of Italy, which was ruled by the House of Savoy, transitioned to the Italian Republic in 1946.

 The blazon recorded, as recorded in the Archives of Florence, is as follows: "Azure, three red poles bordered argent (white); a chief or, loaded to the right (dexter) of a wheel of azure, and to the left (sinister) of a rose of red." ("D'azzurro, a tre pali di rosso bordati d'argento; e al capo d'oro caricato a destra di una ruota d'azzurro, e a sinistra di una rosa di rosso.")

 Translation: "Family of San Miniato; Giacinto Gucci and his brothers were admitted to the nobility of San Miniato in 1763 (on that occasion it is declared that the family had come from Cremona in 1224); Giuseppe di Gaetano Gucci, on the other hand, was admitted to the nobility of Fiesole in 1839.
 Francesco di Benedetto Gucci obtained Florentine citizenship in 1601, for the Golden Lion banner; Giovanni Battista by Giovan Piero Gucci obtained it in 1634, in the Scala banner."

 Court documents, records, and subsequent rulings indicate that, because the Gucci family trademarked the coat-of-arms in 1955, the trademark transferred with the sale of the Gucci company by Maurizio Gucci to Investcorp, and subsequent company owners, in 1993.
 However, Uberto Gucci (b.
 1960), the son of Roberto Gucci, and the grandson of Aldo Gucci, claims that the Gucci family still has the right to use the ancestral Gucci coat-of-arms.